2021 - 2022 School Choice Information

 What is a Special Transfer Option School?

-Special transfer Option Schools are neighborhood schools that have programs that were created in response to community or school interest in a special program and provide more choices to students.
+Special transfer Option Schools are attendance area schools that have programs that were created in response to community or school interest in a special program and provide more choices to students.

 How do I apply for a Special Transfer Option School?
-Please follow this link below.
+Online applications are submitted through the Parent/ Guardian Portal Account.

 Is there transportation to a Special Transfer Option School?